whya5448/dns-proxy-server/README.md

 * then from 3rd configured remote DNS servers

 # Version 2 Improvements
-This tool comes from from nodejs version(1.0), improving:
+This tool comes from nodejs version(1.0), improving:
 * Performance - this version uses much less RAM and is much faster
 * Bug fixes
 * Binary distribution - now you can simply download a linux executable and use it, without need to install anything